Sikandar Shah: Reign

 Sikandar Shah assumed the throne after the death of his father.
 He continued to consolidate and expand the territory of the Bengal Sultanate, which had emerged as one of the leading powers in the Indian subcontinent.
 The most significant event of his reign was the second invasion of Bengal by the Sultan of Delhi Firuz Shah Tughluq in 1359.
 The Tughlaqs declared Zafar Khan Fars, a Persian noble and son-in-law of Fakhruddin Mubarak Shah, as the legitimate ruler of Bengal.
 Firuz Shah Tughluq led an army consisting of 80,000 cavalry, a large infantry and 470 elephants to Bengal.
 Sikandar Shah took refuge in the fortress of Ekdala, in the same way his father did earlier.
 The Delhi forces besieged the fort.
 The Bengal army strongly defended their stronghold until the start of the monsoon.
 Eventually, Sikandar Shah and Firuz Shah reached a peace treaty, in which Delhi recognized Bengal's independence and withdrew its armed forces.

+Sikandar Shah also completed his father's Assam campaign.
+Numismatic evidence supports his occupation of Kamrup’s capital Guwahati.
+A coin issued by Sikandar Shah in 1357–1359 AD, bearing the mint name “Chawlistan urf Kamrup” or “arsat Kamri”, likely commemorates his victory over the Assamese.
+However, that after about five years during Sikandar's absence a few local Bhuya chiefs tried, together with the Kamata and Varaha ruler Mahamanikya, to organise an effective resistance against the Bengal army of occupation left by the Sultan.
+In 1362, Sikander Shah advancing along the Brahmaputra he reached up to the Kopili River in Nagaon district where the allied armies fought him at Gachtal near the river.

 The reign of Sikandar Shah lasted for three decades.
 It was characterized by stability and prosperity.
 He constructed many grand buildings and mosques, including the Adina Mosque, which became the largest mosque in the Indian subcontinent for a long time.
 Other structures built during his reign were the tomb and mosque of Akhi Siraj, the Kotwali Gateway at the southern entrance of Lakhnauti, a vault at Ganagarampur, Dinajpur and a mosque at Mulla Simla, Hughli.

 Known as sober and gentle, Sikandar Shah liked the association of learned persons and respected the clergy and Sufis.
 He continued the liberal and tolerant practices of his father.